yingjieweb/league-ui/README.md

 ```

 ## Note
 This UI library will reset some styles as followed.
-I strongly recommend you to add these styles to all of your projects for saving time to find CSS bugs :)
+I strongly recommend you add these styles to all of your projects for saving time to find CSS bugs :)
 ```css
 * {
     margin: 0;